Skip to content

 disconnectIndividualOutputs

-Disconnects individual channel outputs from given target nodes.
+Disconnects individual channel outputs from given audio nodes.

 synth.disconnectIndividualOutputs(audioNodes);